-Before coming to any conclusions, I went about the same process outlined in the 3 step process above.
-I copied and pasted relevant pieces of survey responses under each category, ranked them, and then created a hierarchy of needs, wants, and friction points.
+Before coming to any conclusions, I went about the same process outlined in the three-step process above.
+I copied and pasted relevant pieces of survey responses under each category, ranked them, and created a hierarchy of needs, wants, and friction points.

 How we translated our findings to the screen

 Given the data, we hypothesized that better priming visitors with enough information to make an informed decision before they landed on the offer would improve sign-ups.